The Prince of Winterfell: Ratings

 The first airing of "The Prince of Winterfell" matched the series high ratings with 3.86 million viewers and a 2.0 share among the 18–49 demographic.
 The second airing brought an additional 1.04 million viewers and a 0.5 share.
 In the United Kingdom, the episode was seen by 0.892 million viewers on Sky Atlantic, being the channel's highest-rated broadcast that week.

 Critical reception

 The episode received critical acclaim.
-Review aggregator Rotten Tomatoes surveyed 12 reviews of the episode and judged 100% of them to be positive with an average score of 7.25 out of 10.
-The website's critical consensus reads, "Though it's mostly concerned with moving its pieces into position before the finale, 'The Prince of Winterfell' is a pleasantly subdued episode that makes the most of its character moments."
-The A.V.
+Emily St. James for The A.V.
 Club gave it a B+.
-IGN gave it a rating of 8 out of 10.
+Matt Fowler for IGN gave it a rating of 8 out of 10.

 Accolades

 This episode won the Primetime Emmy Award for Outstanding Costumes for a Series.